-The Waterdrop G3 is a tankless RO system that’s installed under a kitchen sink.
+The Waterdrop G3 reverse osmosis system is a tankless unit that’s installed under a kitchen sink.
 In our testing, the G3 P800 did an excellent job at removing lead, fluoride, arsenic, and more.
 But there’s no built-in remineralization filter and the unit’s tankless design has limitations.

 What We Like